Bio

 If you would like to know more about me, then please check out the following pieces in which I am sincerely grateful to have been featured:

-I have given many math talks and have served on panels, particularly for diverse audiences, and for individuals who have interests in increasing diversity, inclusion, and equity in mathematics.
-This is necessary and fulfilling work that takes time and effort.
-If you are interested in having me participate in your event, then please note that along with limiting such out-of-town events, I have implemented a consulting service plan *** for these endeavors.
+[Outdated] I have given many math talks and have served on panels, particularly for diverse audiences, and for individuals who have interests in increasing diversity, inclusion, and equity in mathematics.
+If you are interested in having me participate in your event, then please note that along with limiting such out-of-town events, I have implemented a consulting service plan for these endeavors.

 Consulting services include, but not are limited to: